Top-down view of dried Huang Qi slices spilling from a kraft package onto a clay-colored background.

 A bag of Astragalus Root standing on a stone counter with herbal apothecary jars on shelves in the background.

 Astragalus membranaceus, also known as Huáng Qí (黄芪) meaning "yellow leader," belongs to the Fabaceae family, the same legume family that includes peas and beans.
-This perennial plant reaches 16-40 inches in height, producing feather-like compound leaves and small yellow to pale purple flowers that develop into pod-like fruits.
-However, it's the root that commands attention in herbal medicine.
+This perennial plant reaches 16 to 40 inches in height, producing feather-like compound leaves and small yellow to pale purple flowers that develop into pod-like fruits.

-The medicinal Astragalus root develops over 4-7 years, forming thick, fibrous taproots that can extend several feet deep into mountainous terrain.
+The medicinal Astragalus root develops over 4 to 7 years, forming thick, fibrous taproots that can extend several feet deep into mountainous terrain.
 High-quality roots display a distinctive pale yellow color beneath thin, fibrous bark, with a slightly sweet taste that reflects their polysaccharide content.
 When cross-sectioned, premium roots show a clear demarcation between outer cortex and inner xylem, with radial patterns indicating proper maturation.

-Astragalus thrives in well-drained, sandy soils at elevations between 2,000-5,000 feet, predominantly in China's Shanxi, Gansu, and Inner Mongolia provinces.
-The plant's adaptation to harsh conditions—extreme temperature fluctuations, low rainfall, and mineral-poor soils—triggers the production of stress-response compounds that become its therapeutic constituents.
+Astragalus thrives in well-drained, sandy soils at elevations between 2,000 and 5,000 feet, predominantly in China's Shanxi, Gansu, and Inner Mongolia provinces.
+The plant's adaptation to harsh conditions, including extreme temperature fluctuations, low rainfall, and mineral-poor soils, triggers the production of stress-response compounds that become its therapeutic constituents.
 Research indicates that wild-harvested and regeneratively grown Astragalus from these traditional regions contains higher concentrations of bioactive polysaccharides compared to conventionally cultivated varieties.1

 The Chemistry of Immune Support: Astragalus's Active Compounds